 Site images photographed by Karen Philippi Photography unless otherwise noted.

 Darger HQ / www.dargerhq.org

-Over the last few years, I have dedicated myself to a series of arrangements of paintings in space.
+Over the past few years I have dedicated myself to a series of arrangements of paintings and props in space.
 I lean pictures on top of one another, hide one patterned canvas beneath another laden with similarly heavy pattern, or stack pictures on top of painted rugs.
 I have made hide rugs and begun to make wall treatments, all hand painted.
-In addition to rugs and patterned works I include portraits, floral flights of fancy, images reminiscent of sweaters, color wheels, or Pennsylvania Dutch Hex Signs.
+In addition to rugs and patterned works I include portraits, floral flights of fancy, images reminiscent of sweaters, color wheels, or hex signs.
 There is a kind of demented devotion to hand painting every last detail.

 I make labor-intensive images of labor-intensive textiles.
 I image the interior of my domestic space and my studio as a domestic space.
 The landscape I image is a fictional decorated interior populated with images of exterior landscapes and flora.
 I describe my confines or limits, and the possible extensions and decorations of place.
 My recent work confuses the interior and the exterior with small forest and outdoor thicket imagery, leaning paintings and images of the artist’s studio, hand-painted rugs, hex signs, embroidery paintings, pictures of interiors, florals and wallpaper, painted drop cloths, patterned images, and stuffed canvas sculpture.

 I re-image my own work, embroideries, and art historical imagery.
 My process involves a practice of using my paintings as props in still life paintings or interior paintings.
 I create paintings to paint them again.
 I re-use paintings in multiple arrangements, as interchangeable objects in an endlessly rotating still life or display.
 So this is both something new and something reused.
 Each installation contains many new purpose-made artworks and also many reused objects.